ocaml/setup-ocaml/README.md

     ocaml-compiler: ${{ matrix.ocaml-compiler }}
 ```

+> [!WARNING]
-> **Warning** do not reference `master` since that is the latest code and can be carrying breaking changes of the next major version.
+> Do not reference `master` since that is the latest code and can be carrying breaking changes of the next major version.

 Major version binding allows you to take advantage of bug fixes, critical functionality and security fixes.
 The `master` branch has the latest code and is unstable to bind to since changes get committed to the `master` and released by creating a tag.